vikdotdev/viberroo/README.md

   end
 ```

-To respond back to the user `Viberroo::Bot` class is equiped with a method for each [message type](https://developers.viber.com/docs/api/rest-bot-api/#message-types).
-See method name/message type mapping in [documentation](# Documentation).
+To respond back to the user `Viberroo::Bot` class is equipped with a method for each [message type](https://developers.viber.com/docs/api/rest-bot-api/#message-types).
+See method name/message type mapping in [documentation](#documentation).
 ``` ruby
   # app/controllers/viber_controller.rb
     ...